 Step Back in Time

 A glimpse of schooling from the past, the NSW Schoolhouse Museum is a popular excursion venue for schools.
 With a hands-on focus, students interact with objects and artefacts and experience early school life.
-They use skills of historical inquiry to investigate the past – Present and Past Family Life, The Past in the Present, Community and Remembrance.
+They use skills of historical inquiry to investigate the past – Communication in the Past, Present and Past Family Life, The Past in the Present, Community and Remembrance.

 The NSW Schoolhouse Museum was the first building of North Ryde Public School.
 The original schoolroom was built in 1877 for 45 pupils with extra rooms built in 1893 and 1910.
 Housed in restored early schoolrooms, the museum collects and preserves objects relating to the history of public education in NSW.